-Run a query
+Run statements in a query console

 Press Ctrl+Enter.
 Alternatively, click the Execute icon on the toolbar.

 If you have several statements, select whether you want to execute all statements or a single statement.
 The suggestion list always contains an item for running all the statements.

 In RubyMine, you can open and run a file.
 Limitation for the file size is 20 MB.
 When you open a file that is larger than 20 MB, you see only first 2.5 MB of the file.